 How Can an Attorney Help You Apply for Disability?

 Because the SSA needs extensive medical documentation proving how chronic pernicious anemia is preventing an applicant from working, hiring a disability lawyer to manage a disability claim can significantly increase the chance of approval on an initial claim.
-London Disability attorneys have decades of experience working with the SSA and know exactly what to do to get claims approved.
+London Eligibility attorneys have decades of experience working with the SSA and know exactly what to do to get claims approved.
 Call today to schedule a consultation appointment.